andraiorgules/ChomperHit/README.md

 ###### Please Click The Image To Watch A Demo On Youtube

 ## Description
 This animation was taken from a royalty-free Unity game.
+The audio was created by me in Logic Pro X using sound iles from SoundQ.